 A Brief History Of Bell Bottoms

-In the late 1970’s, the wide leg trousers, both broad and only slightly flared, produced from denim, vibrant cotton, and silk polyester, were so common that they truly became emblematic of the extravagant and vibrant personality of the 1970s, and once the decade ended people imagined they would disappear off the face of the earth.
+Later in the decade, the wide leg trousers, both broad and only slightly flared, produced from denim, vibrant cotton, and silk polyester, were so common that they truly became emblematic of the extravagant and vibrant personality of the 1970s, and once the decade ended people imagined they would disappear off the face of the earth.
 Not so, the flared trousers continued, and towards the 1990s were part of the fashion tendency toward loose clothing.

-In the beginning of the 70’s, when considered to be the clothing of harmful radicals, bell bottoms were not seen as a viable fashion apparel.
-These wide leg boot friendly trousers were frequently created by people who couldn’t locate them in a local store, and so surplus stores began selling patches of fabric in large quantities to accommodate the new clothing cult of stitching a triangle of material to broaden the leg and reduce the exterior leg seam.
+During this period of clothing extravaganza, bell bottoms were not seen as a practical fashion apparel.
+Many people considered them to be the uniform of radicals and dropouts.
+These wide leg boot friendly trousers were often not available in a local store, and so surplus stores began selling patches of fabric in large quantities to accommodate the new clothing cult of stitching a triangle of material to broaden the leg and cut the exterior leg seam.
 From The 1970s, however, developers had started to promote fashionable flares made from a broad number of fabrics and the trend began for using skin-tight towards the leg, then flared-out in a broad, gentle drape.
 Some trousers were so broad they were nicknamed “elephant flares.”
-Pat Boone – singer songwriter – was notorious for wearing these.
+Pat Boone – singer-songwriter – was notorious for wearing these.

-Loon pants were a version on bell-bottomed jeans, with an elevated sparkle.
-They were used periodically by go-go dancers on the British Television show Ready Steady Go!
+Loon pants were bell-bottomed jeans, with an elevated sparkle.
+You would often see them on the British Television show Ready Steady Go!
 The trousers were usually flared from the knee down, with bottom leg openings as much as twenty-six inches.